Ekaagr/Ekaagr/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi...this is Akhil Rana from Shimla..new here..learning new things and having the time of my life
+Hi...this is Akhil Rana from Shimla..new here..learning and having the time of my life